lballabio/quantlib-old/QuantLib-SWIG/R/README.txt

 This is the R interface to QuantLib.

-Generating this interface requires SWIG version 1.3.30 or above, which contains the R interface.
+Generating this interface requires the still unreleased SWIG 1.3.30.
+If you want to regenerate the wrappers, you'll have to compile SWIG 1.3.30 from the SWIG CVS repository and make it available as 'rswig'.

 The command